-Messapotamia Lefae, better known as “Messy,” is a post-gender surrealist, sartorialist, and dance artist based in Philadelphia, PA.
+Messapotamia Lefae (she/her) is a post-gender surrealist, sartorialist, dance artist and chanteux based in Philadelphia, PA.

-Born in Rhode Island, she received dance training at Vassar College (Poughkeepsie, NY), The School of Toronto Dance Theatre (Toronto, ON), Wissahickon Dance Academy (Philadelphia, PA) with Nancy Malmed, and at the Performance Garage (Philadelphia, PA) with Alexei Borovik.
+Born in Rhode Island, Messy received dance training at Vassar College (Poughkeepsie, NY), The School of Toronto Dance Theatre (Toronto, ON), Wissahickon Dance Academy (Philadelphia, PA).

-In 2018, she performed in the Bearded Ladies Cabaret’s Bastille Day reenactment at Eastern State Penitentiary (Philadelphia, PA).
+She has performed in the Bastille Day reenactment at Eastern State Penitentiary (Philadelphia, PA).
 She made her (live) singing debut in the immersive cabaret experience Do You Want a Cookie? for the Fringe Festival.
 She also appeared alongside Martha Graham Cracker and Stephanie Blythe in Blythely After Hours and Dito & Aeneas for Opera Philadelphia’s O18 Festival.
-She was featured in Tom Wilson Weinberg’s CABARET VÉRITÉ VIII: TRUTH BE TOLD, a benefit for the William Way LGBT Community Center.
+She was featured in Tom Wilson Weinberg’s Cabaret Verite, a benefit for the William Way LGBT Community Center.

-Messy has performed with The Bearded Ladies Cabaret in Bastille Day, Do You Want a Cookie?, and in Color Me Bearded.
+Messy has performed with The Bearded Ladies Cabaret in Late Night Snacks Cabaret, Messapotamia’s Lipsync Lounge, Bastille Day, Do You Want a Cookie?, and in Color Me Bearded.

 She has collaborated with songwriter Tom Wilson Weinberg in intimate cabarets featuring local musical talent, as well as in Queer Fiddler.